Sec-ant/etts/README.md

 ## 🚧 Heavily WIP 🚧

-This is still under heavliy development, not usable right now.
+This is still under heavy development, not usable right now.